 Every event planner starts the same way.
 One spreadsheet for vendors, another for the budget, maybe a third with client contacts.
 In the beginning it works fine.
 It's quick, it's flexible, and it's free.
+(If you are still in the spreadsheet phase, our wedding vendor spreadsheet template shows how to get the most out of that approach before you outgrow it.)

 But as the business grows, spreadsheets start showing their limits.
 Not because they're bad tools, but because they weren't designed for managing events.
 They were designed to organize data in rows and columns, and coordinating vendors, clients, and deadlines requires a lot more than that.
+At some point, every growing event business faces the same question: is it time for dedicated event planning software?

 If you recognize any of the signs below, it's probably time to consider an alternative.